CUAHSI/HydroServer/readme.md

 # CUAHSI HydroServer

-This repostitory contains the legacy code for the CUAHSI HydroServer software stack.
-HydroServer was originally hosted in Microsoft's CodePlex system, but was moved here when Codeplex was shut down.
+This repostitory contains the legacy code for the CUAHSI HydroServer software stack originally developed by the CUAHSI Hydrologic Information System (HIS Project).
+HydroServer development was originally hosted in Microsoft's CodePlex system, but was moved here when Codeplex was shut down.

+**NOTE**: To access more recent HydroServer development, visit https://github.com/hydroserver2

 # Summary